looker-open-source/looker-load-testing/README.md

 ## Prerequisites

-First, you will need access to GCP and have installed the [gcloud command line utility](https://cloud.google.com/sdk/install).
+First, you will need access to GCP and have Editor access to a GCP Project

-You will need access to a Linux system and a bash shell.
-OSX could work but you would need to update your bash version to > 4.2.
-Linux subsystem for Windows should also work, but I have not tested these instructions on Windows.

-You will need a working version of python 3.7.
+You will need a working version of python 3.8+.
 I would recommend making use of [pyenv](https://github.com/pyenv/pyenv) to manage your Python installations.

-You will also need [Pipenv](https://pipenv-fork.readthedocs.io/en/latest/) to manage the virtual environment and the required library installation.
+You will also need [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/), the command line tool for interacting with kubernetes

-You will also need [jq](https://stedolan.github.io/jq/), a command-line JSON parsing utility.

-Finally, in order for https and IAP to work correctly you will need to own or have control of a registered domain.
+Finally, in order to access your NFO instance via the web you will need to own or have control of a registered domain.
 You should have the ability to create an A-Record from that domain's DNS.

 ## Before you begin